The Beautiful Palace East of the Sun and North of the Earth

+The story is classified in the international Aarne-Thompson-Uther Index as tale type ATU 400, "The Man on a Quest for the Lost Wife", in a form of the narrative that, according to scholars, appears in Northern Europe, namely, in Scandinavia and the Baltic Sea.

+Translations

+The tale was translated to English as The Beautiful Palace East of the Sun and North of the Earth by Benjamin Thorpe and as East of the Sun and North of the Earth.

 Summary

 A man dwells in a forest near a rich green meadow.
 In summer mornings, the grass somehow is treaded all over.
 He orders his three sons to stand guard near the meadow.
 The elder two fail on their vigils, because they fall asleep through the whole night.
 When it is the youngest's turn, near "the hour of the matins", he sees three doves coming to the meadows, take off their plumages and become human maidens.

 As the girls dance around meadow, the youth takes notice of one of them and intends to have her for himself.
 He also seizes the opportunity to hide their plumages.
 As the sun rises, the maidens prepare to depart in bird form, but cannot find their featherskins.
 They search for them, and sees the youth standing there.
 They beg him to return their feathers.
 The youth agrees to their pleading, but first he wants some explanations: one of the girls says they are a princess and two court attendants that live in a palace east of the sun and north of the earth.
 The youth also asks the princess to become his bride, and to set a date to their marriage.
 The princess agrees and they promise to remain faithful until their wedding, then departs with her court attendants.

 The youth goes home to his father and tells nothing of his nightly adventure.
 Time passes, and the wedding date approaches.
 The youth asks his father to prepare a wedding feast for him and invite all of their relatives.
 By midnight, a luxurious carriage comes to the feast, bringing the princess and her court attendants.
 The youth introduces her as his intended bride and explains the night adventure at the meadow.

 Happiness abound between the couple, but it is short-lived: just before sunrise, the princess tells her bridegroom she must depart, since a Troll killed her father, the true king of the palace east of the sun and north of the earth, and she can only enjoy some hours of freedom around midnight, having to go back before sunrise.
 The youth understands the urgency of the situation.
 The princess gives him her golden ring, her court attendants a golden ball, and rushes to leave her wedding feast.